izot/ft-click/README.md

 # FT Click

-The Dialog FT Click repository, containing documentation, hardware designs, and example code for using the MikroE FT Click to quickly create applications for the
+The EnOcean FT Click repository, containing documentation, hardware designs, and example code for using the MikroE FT Click to quickly create applications for the
-Industrial Internet of Things that communicate using Dialog' Free Topology (FT) communication technology.
-Documentation is available at http://iecdocs.renesas.com.
+Industrial Internet of Things that communicate using LON Free Topology (FT) communication technology.
+Documentation is available at https://edgedocs.enocean.com.

 # Repository structure